 - Male Gaze: Abner the producer and his flunkies ogle the girls that Bond is auditioning for the chorus.
 Lampshaded later in the film, when Abner and the flunkies are at another rehearsal, and he says that after three weeks of watching he doesn't care anymore.

 - The Musical Musical: One of the Trope Makers.

-- Screen-to-Stage Adaptation: Received the Broadway treatment in 1980 and proceeded to become a Tony award winning smash hit.
+- Screen-to-Stage Adaptation: Received the Broadway treatment in 1980 and proceeded to become a Tony-award-winning smash hit.
 Also fleshed out more of the plot by adding an antagonist named Dorothy Brock and a few other characters.